Hazelden Betty Ford promoting its medical director to chief executive

 The Minnesota-based Hazelden Betty Ford Foundation on Thursday named Dr. Joseph Lee as its new president and chief executive, the first physician and person of color to lead the addiction treatment giant.

-Lee is a child and adolescent psychiatrist, and has been medical director of the Hazelden Betty Ford Youth Continuum since 2010.
+Lee, a psychiatrist who specializes in child and adolescent addiction, has been medical director of youth services for Hazelden Betty Ford since 2010.
+In this role he oversees a range of programs, including outpatient and residential care, and family services.
+Lee also works directly with families as a clinician.

+He begins his new position June 28, succeeding Mark Mishek, who announced his retirement last fall.

-"Dr. Lee is a generational talent who will be a pioneering leader for Hazelden Betty Ford and the field of addiction treatment for years to come," Lester Munson, chair of the Hazelden foundation board of trustees, said in a statement.
-"At this important juncture in the history of our nation, industry and organization, our board decided that a physician CEO would be best for our future."
+"Dr. Lee is a generational talent who will be a pioneering leader for Hazelden Betty Ford and the field of addiction treatment for years to come," Lester Munson, chair of the Hazelden Betty Ford Foundation's board of trustees, said in a statement.

-Lee officially begins his new role June 28, succeeding Mark Mishek, who announced his retirement last fall.
+Munson highlighted Lee's record of innovation, clinical excellence and values-based leadership in addition to his ability "to think and communicate strategically, lift up other voices and inspire hope, passion and commitment."

-Lee takes the helm of the Center City-based organization at a time of rising demand for addiction treatment and mental health services.
+Lee takes the helm of the Center City-based nonprofit at a time of rising need for addiction treatment and mental health services.

-The pandemic has led to stress over job losses and changes in routines as people were forced to work from home and help their school-aged children with remote learning.
+The pandemic has led to stress over job losses and changes in daily routines, as people work from home and juggle extra demands of helping school-aged children with remote learning.

-And an opioid epidemic still rages.
-Drug overdose deaths in Minnesota rose 30% in the first half of 2020, driven in large part by overdoses of painkillers.
+Meanwhile, an ongoing opioid epidemic is fueling a rise in drug overdose deaths nationwide.
+In Minnesota, drug overdose deaths rose 30% in the first half of 2020, according the state health data.

-Lee said he plans to advocate for investments in addiction prevention and to fight the stigma and discrimination around addiction.
+Lee said he plans to advocate for investments in addiction prevention and efforts to fight discrimination around addiction that prevent people from getting help.

-"COVID-19 has exposed the reality that we need more prevention in schools; easier access to quality treatment; and more robust ecosystems of community and recovery support to help people stay well long-term," he said in a statement.
+The stigma of mental health "is very concrete," Lee said.
+"It has to do with infrastructure, money, resources, talent.
+Any hospital you visit in the country you can tell where the priorities are.
+And you can also tell that addiction and mental health has a long ways to go to get equity."

+Lee takes the helm at Hazelden Betty Ford after a period of rapid growth and widespread change in the health care industry.

 At 45, Lee is the youngest CEO in the organization's 72-year history.